Limitation of debts

 In this article, we take a closer look at the statute of limitations of debts and when you as a business owner (creditor) can no longer do anything to collect the debt.

-If your debt becomes time-barred, it is legally lost and you lose your claim - fortunately, it is possible to extend (interrupt) the limitation period.
+If your debt expires, it is legally lost and you lose your receivable - fortunately, you can extend (interrupt) the statute of limitations.

 When do debts become time-barred?